Karnup

 Karnup performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-The area's university qualification rate is 13.2%, significantly lower than Australia's average of 30.4%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 8.7%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent among residents aged 15+, with 49.2% holding such qualifications - advanced diplomas comprise 12.6% and certificates make up 36.6%.
+The area has university qualification rates of 13.2%, significantly lower than the Australian average of 30.4%.
+This presents both challenges and opportunities for targeted educational initiatives.
+Bachelor degrees are most common at 8.7%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.0%).
+Trade and technical skills are prominent, with 49.2% of residents aged 15+ holding vocational credentials - advanced diplomas (12.6%) and certificates (36.6%).

-Educational participation is high, with 32.0% of residents currently enrolled in formal education.
-This includes 13.2% in primary education, 9.2% in secondary education, and 2.9% pursuing tertiary education.
-Rockingham Montessori School - Karnup Campus, established on 6th February 2008, offers local educational services within Karnup but has no current students enrolled (as of 1st January 2023).
-All 1 schools in the area offer integrated K-12 education for academic continuity.
-As there are no schools located within Karnup, residents must travel to nearby areas for educational services.
+Educational participation is high at 32.0%, including 13.2% in primary education, 9.2% in secondary education, and 2.9% pursuing tertiary education.
+Rockingham Montessori School - Karnup Campus provides local educational services within Karnup, with an enrollment of 0 students.
+All 1 schools offer integrated K-12 education for academic continuity.
+As no schools are located within Karnup, residents must travel to neighboring areas for educational services.
+Note: where schools show 'n/a' for enrolments please refer to parent campus.

 Frequently Asked Questions - Education